 One of the major details of The Revelation of Jesus Christ is the revelation of antichrist.
 As prophetic history transpired, The Revelation displayed a glaring indictment against the dominating world power which arose from the corruption of Christianity.
 With each turn of the page, it was becoming quite clear that the spirit of antichrist was manifesting itself through the Papacy of the Roman Church, a reality that even many Catholic’s recognized.

 With such realization becoming common knowledge by the time of the Protestant Reformation, the Jesuit Order was then commissioned to protect the interests of the Pope by launching a most sophisticated counter-movement.
 As the para-military arm of the Roman Church, the Jesuits took control of the Inquisition, invoked secular powers to persecute the reformers, and took control of Protestant states by means of subterfuge.
-But the most insidious tactics of all involved varieties of infiltration tactics within the Protestant movement; And perhaps the most important detail of the Jesuit infiltration strategies was to influence the views of the Reformers regarding prophecies of antichrist.
+But the most insidious tactics of all involved varieties of subversion within the Protestant movement; And perhaps the most important detail of the Jesuit infiltration strategies was to influence the views of the Reformers regarding prophecies of antichrist.

 It took roughly 300 years for the Jesuits to finally penetrate such a firm view of prophesy, but their relentless efforts finally paid off by the 20th century, when alternative doctrines such as Preterism and Futurism carved inroads within the theology of the Reformers, whereby the traditional view has now been almost completely lost and forgotten.
 For more details on this, see Discerning the Threads of Eschatology